gribnoysup/wunderbar/README.md

 # wunder-bar

 Have you ever wanted to print some pretty bar charts in your terminal?
-Then this library is for you!
+You are in the right place!

 Wunderbar can print horisontal bar chart with legend and chart scale straight to your terminal.
 Or you can use it as a module in your code and get all the